 They like full sun, thrive in zones 3-8, grow 3-4 feet and bloom in May and June, depending on the variety.

 If you buy peony crowns in the fall, it’s a lot like choosing healthy bulbs.
-Choose a crown with at least three good bugs, then plant them facing up no more than 2 inches below the soil.
+Choose a crown with at least three good buds, then plant them facing up no more than 2 inches below the soil.
 Number one way to keep your peony from blooming?
 Plant it too deep.

 Peonies like deep, fertile soil.
 Basically, that means before you plant your peony, dig deep, add lot’s of organic matter, and make really sure you’ve picked the right spot.
 They do NOT like to be transplanted.
 They make their home a forever home, so keep that in mind.